Datebook – Events Calendar

 April 21 – spring fling market, hosted by the Music Club

-• The Stamford farmer’s market will be held at the corner of Route 23 and Fisher Road, across from Mama Maria’s in Stamford every Sunday from June 30 through September 1 from 1-4 PM.
+• The Stamford farmer’s market will be held at the corner of Route 23 and Fisher Road, across from Mama Maria’s Restaurant in Stamford, every Sunday from June 30 through September 1 from 1-4 PM.

 RECURRING EVENTS